-- Camp Tamarack Trip
+- Camping Trip

 - March break & Summer camps

 Competitions are an excellent way for our students to engage with their peers in Canada and around the world.
 We compete in challenges in the fields of Mathematics, Fine Arts, English, and German.
-Our students have garnered success in winning a national podcast competition in 2014, and being published in a Canadian anthology of written narratives, over the past three years.
-Our internal speech competition, held in late April, is juried by some notable individuals from German academia and government.
+Our students have garnered success in winning a national podcast competition in 2014, and being published in a Canadian anthology of written narratives, over the past four years.
+Our internal speech competition, held in late April, is judged by some notable individuals from German academia and government.
 Our younger students (SK – G4) participate in a Bike Rodeo.
 This is a friendly competition developed by our fantastic local police department to encourage bicycle and road safety.